crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

 ---------

-We need to attach handlers for each event.  :code:`SQSClient` provides class methods to attach handlers to process the received messages.
+We need to attach handlers for each event.  :code:`SQSClient` provides a class method to attach handlers to process the received messages.

 .. code-block:: python